The History of Solar

 The design and contents of the modern solar water heating systems has improved and comprises of South African materials and all parts are factory-made in our country.
 The newcomer to our industry is the very economical and cost effective Heat Pumps .
 This route is for those people living in multi-storey buildings where access to the conventional geyser is difficult or placed in the basement.
 This design however far outweighs only using Eskom in providing hot water to your household but solar heating is still tops if there is roof where solar panels can be installed.

 The added advantage of a properly designed solar water heating system is that it requires no electricity except under extreme weather conditions and very little maintenance.

 Solar Pool Heating - So Much Fun

 In early 1990’s, the need for cost effective pool heating for the homeowner was recognised and Solnet started with an imported product, solar heating panels, for swimming pools and spas.
 The results was spectacular and the industry grew into a lifestyle mode.
 Through research and development, the Solnet solar Pool Heating Panels, pool heaters for an individual Home, or for as we know it today, was developed especially for our harsh South African conditions.

-The design had performance and longevity in mind and because of this factor, we can comfortably offer a ten year assurance on our product.
-Over the years, many copies of our pool heat pumps and pool heaters and swimming pool heating solar panels followed, but is falling short, time and time again.
-When you see an artist at work, in our case the manufacture and installation of alternative energy products, it looks simple until a novice or imitator attempts it.
+The SOLNET solar heating system design had performance and longevity in mind and because of that factor, we can comfortably offer a ten-year assurance on our product.
+Over the years, many copies of our products followed but is falling short, time and time again.
+When a SOLNET product is been installed, it looks simple until a novice or imitator attempts it.